 The HBM4EU Secretariat is supported by the Management Board in supervising progress and taking decisions on the strategic direction of the project.
 Management Board meetings take place at regular intervals throughout the year.

 The composition and selection of members of the Governing Board, the Stakeholder Forum, the Ethics Board and the Advisory Board and the organisation of their regular meetings all fall under the work on Programme Management and Coordination.
 The planning and organisation of meetings of the HBM4EU consortium are also arranged under this work package.

 The HBM4EU partners are engaged in dialogue with the users of our results, including the policy community and stakeholders.
-We will also develop messages aimed at raising awareness amongst the general public, both to enable public participation in the broader debate on chemicals and to inform people about chemical safety.
+We also develop messages aimed at raising awareness amongst the general public, both to enable public participation in the broader debate on chemicals and to inform people about chemical safety.

 Under HBM4EU, internal calls are foreseen, with the aim of identifying expertise to deliver work on topics selected by the Management Board.
-The work package on internal calls is management by the Carlos III Institute of Health.
+The work package on internal calls is managed by the Carlos III Institute of Health.

 Background to HBM4EU

 The use of chemicals can provide numerous benefits to society.
 At the same time, exposure to hazardous chemicals presents a risk to human health.

 Individuals are exposed to a complex mixture of chemicals in their daily lives through the environment, products, food and drinking water and at work.
 For many chemicals, the health impacts over a lifetime associated with exposure remain unknown.
 In addition, understanding of the health impacts of exposure to mixtures of chemicals is limited.